Patmos - Agios Kirikos

 Can I do a day trip from Patmos to Agios Kirikos?

 Yes, you can take a day trip between Patmos and Agios Kirikos.
-Day trips from Patmos to Agios Kirikos by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Patmos to Agios Kirikos by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 Can I bring my car on the ferry from Patmos to Agios Kirikos?